Maahygrah/web3-onchain-log/README.md

 * **Onboarding Friction Minimization:** The systematic reduction of technical setup steps required for a new user to interact with a Web3 platform, often achieved by utilizing embedded wallets or gasless transactions to maximize user retention.

+* **Breaker Block (BB):** A failed order block that price aggressively pushes through during a market structure break.
+Once broken, this zone flips its role—a bearish order block becomes a bullish support level, or vice versa when retested.